shahsandeep/agora_call/README.md

 ### Features

 - **Audio and Video Calls:** Using Agora SDK for real-time communication.
+- **Agora RTC Token Generation:** Using for secure call sessions.

 - **Ringtone:** Using `audioplayers` package to play ringtones.
 - **User Information and Call Status:** Using Firestore to manage user data and call status.
 - **Real-time Call UI:** Displaying call status and user interface in real-time.
+- **Device Connection Status:** Checking device connection status if it is connected to network or not.

 ### Dependencies